rujutaphaltankar/rujutaphaltankar/README.md

 ### 🎓 Computer Engineering Student | 💻 Full-Stack Developer | 🤖 AI Explorer

-I am a Computer Engineering student passionate about designing real-world digital products that blend intuitive user experiences, scalable backend systems, and practical AI-driven solutions.

-I enjoy building across the full stack — from frontend interfaces and APIs to database architecture, cloud deployment, and intelligent product experiences.
-My focus is on learning by building and turning ideas into working, impactful solutions.

-My work includes AI-powered applications, full-stack web systems, graph-based problem solving, and database-driven tools that solve real user needs.
+I build thoughtful digital experiences at the intersection of software engineering, product thinking, and emerging AI.
+My work focuses on creating practical, user-centered solutions that are clean, scalable, and impactful.

+From full-stack web applications to AI-powered tools and data-oriented systems, I enjoy turning ideas into real products that solve meaningful problems and improve everyday experiences.

 ```yaml
 Name: Rujuta Phaltankar